akash-jena/airflow-pipeline/README.md

-# Airflow on Docker in EC2 + GitLab's CI/CD
+# Airflow on Docker in Ubuntu Server + Github's CI/CD

 Personal project for simple data pipeline using Airflow.
-Airflow will be installed inside Docker container, which will be deployed in Amazon's EC2.
-For continuous integration and continuous deployment (CI/CD), GitLab will be used.
+Airflow will be installed inside Docker container, which will be deployed in E2E Ubuntu server.
+For continuous integration and continuous deployment (CI/CD), Github will be used.

 ## Steps